rafaelmoczalla/slicing/README.md

 can install both with the following commands `sudo apt install build-essential git` on Ubuntu.

+### Python 3
+The experiments use python 3 to plot results.
+You can install python and pythons dev packages via `sudo apt install python3-dev` on Ubuntu.
+Make sure that you exported correct library directories, e.g. for python 3.6 `export CPATH=/usr/include/python3.6m:$CPATH`, and correct include directories, e.g. `export LD_LIBRARY_PATH=/usr/lib:/usr/lib/python3.6/config-3.6m-x86_64-linux-gnu:$LD_LIBRARY_PATH`.
+You may want to add this commands to your `~/.bashrc` script to automatically export on startup/login.
+If you are using another python version you need to adapt your python version in the `experiments/gradle.build` file in the line `args << '-lpython3.6m'`.

 ### Visual Studio Code IDE
 This project is build with the Visual Studio Code IDE.
 To install Visual Studio Code run the following commands.